worldofnick/Excelsior-Milano-raffle/README.md

 # Excelsior-Milano-raffle
 Excelsior Milano mass entry for off white prestos. threaded for hundreds of entries per minute. may get ip banned, let me know if they do and i will add proxy support

-EDIT - proxy support added after requests
+EDIT - proxy support added after requests - set proxies to True or False

+python 2.7 only!